Secrets Management #

 Unauthorised System Access

-Secrets must be stored in a secure way, and a documented in a central place.
-Cryptographic failures are the second highest risk in the OWASP top ten so rigor and process is essential.
+Secrets — such as API keys, cryptographic keys, and identity tokens — must be stored securely and documented in a central place.
+Cryptographic failures are the second highest risk in the OWASP top ten, so rigour and process is essential.

 How we implement this control #